Ghosts of the Future

 I love the feeling of falling free.

-The air that rushes by me as I fall.
+The air rushes by me as I fall, and the world comes up to greet me.

 The six hundred feet to the ocean will vanish in seconds.